ConsentMe: The trigger

 In the international market there are consistency management systems that have limitations such as:

-They rely on the need of documentation of consent from printed evidence; they increase workload by creating complexity; they do not provide cloud services; some require installation within the company; they can not manage all possible consent channels; they do not provide interconnections of the consents given by the individual under the sameidentity, making it difficult for the Process or to respond when the natural person requesting the use of their rights, and in particular those of access and deletion; do not provide indicators of the effectiveness of each consent channel in relation to sales; they do not provide services to individuals.
+They rely on the need of documentation of consent from printed evidence; Increasing workload by creating complexity; they do not provide cloud services; some require installation within the company; they can not manage all possible consent channels; they do not provide interconnections of the consents given by the individual under the sameidentity, making it difficult for the Process or to respond when the natural person requesting the use of their rights, and in particular those of access and deletion; do not provide indicators of the effectiveness of each consent channel in relation to sales; they do not provide services to individuals.

 The project #ConsentMe